andrew-curthoys/curthoys-io/content/traveler/2021_04-ski_trip/wp/day_8.md

 category: Traveler
 subcat: Skiing
 activity: April 2021 Ski Trip
+short_sum: A magical day in the Emerald City begins with a mind-blowing glass museum, continues with a trip to the top of the Space Needle, and ends with a boat cruise around the Sound.

 I wake up bright and early, my tail much bushier than the day before.
 I head down to another little coffee shop in town called Thruline Coffee Co. for some jitter juice and a raspberry scone.
 I remember Joanne’s suggestion to check out a nice little park just on the north side of downtown so I make my way down to the water and turn north.
 I work through Marina Park and past a small beach where 4 different people with telescopic camera lenses are taking photos of ducks.
 They didn’t look like particularly interesting ducks, they weren’t doing anything seemingly noteworthy, they were just kinda standing there.
 I have no idea what the extreme interest in the waterfowl was but they were so dialed in I didn’t bother to ask.
 Plus I probably would have been murdered and cast out to sea if I scared off those ducks.